CloudScale-Project/Examples/Minimal/analyser/README.md

 #### Project contents

 - Different ScaleDL models (in "input" and "configuration" folders)
-- Run configurations (in "configuration" folder)
+- Run configurations (in "launch" folder)

 #### Run
 1. Load the project into your workspace via the "New CloudScale Project" wizard; it provides an option to load this example directly